 We tested the 55" Sony X950G (XBR55X950G), and for the most part, we expect our review to be valid for the 65" (XBR65X950G) as well.
 The 75'' (XBR75X950G) and the 85'' (XBR85X950G) models have Sony's new 'X-Wide Angle' technology, which improves viewing angles at the expense of lower contrast ratio.
 As we have not tested those models, we can not be sure how they perform in contrast and viewing angles, and our only insight comes from the results of the Sony Z9F, which incorporates this technology.

 The European variant of the TV is also known as the XG9505, and we expect it to offer the same performance.
-There is also a 49" XG90 variant in Europe which we expect to have similar performance, but with a 60Hz panel.
+There is also a 49" XG90 variant in Europe which we expect to have similar performance.

 If someone comes across a different type of panel or if their Sony X950G doesn't correspond to our review, let us know and we will update the review.
 Note that some tests such as the gray uniformity may vary between individual units.